apache/shardingsphere/docs/document/content/features/transaction/_index.en.md

 | Concurrent performance | no loss        | severe loss          | slight loss       |
 | Applied scenarios  | Inconsistent processing by the business side | short transaction & low-level concurrency | long transaction & high concurrency |

+## Application Scenarios

+The database's transactions can meet ACID business requirements in a standalone application scenario.
+However, in distributed scenarios, traditional database solutions cannot manage and control global transactions, and users may find data inconsistency on multiple database nodes.

+ShardingSphere distributed transaction makes it easier to process distributed transactions and provides flexible and diverse solutions.
+Users can select the distributed transaction solutions that best fit their business scenarios among LOCAL, XA, and BASE modes.

+### Application Scenarios for ShardingSphere XA Transactions

+Strong data consistency is guaranteed in a distributed environment in terms of XA transactions.
+However, its performance may be degraded due to the synchronous blocking problem.
+It applies to business scenarios that require strong data consistency and low concurrency performance.

+### Application Scenarios for ShardingSphere BASE Transaction

+In terms of BASE transactions, final data consistency is guaranteed in a distributed environment.
+Unlike XA transactions, resources are not locked during the whole transaction process, so its performance is relatively higher.

+### Application Scenarios for ShardingSphere LOCAL Transaction

+In terms of LOCAL transactions, the data consistency and isolation among database nodes are not guaranteed in a distributed environment.
+Therefore, the business sides need to handle the inconsistencies by themselves.
+This applies to business scenarios where users would like to handle data inconsistency in a distributed environment by themselves.

 ## Related references
 - [YAML distributed transaction configuration](/en/user-manual/shardingsphere-jdbc/yaml-config/rules/transaction/)